TheFlash2k/pwn-chal/README.md

 ### NO_FLAG
 This environment variable will simply remove the `$FLAG_FILE`.
 (Made this specifically for Showdown-based challenges where there's a submitter binary.)

+### ADD_READFLAG
+This environment variable will set the

+### ROOT_ONLY_FLAG
+This will set the flag to be read only by root user and no one else.
+The use-case for this particular flag is when we're trying to use a SUID `readflag` binary.
+Default `n`

 ### OUTBOUND_BLOCK
 This blocks all the outbound connection.
 This is done using `iptables` so `CAP_NET_ADMIN` is required for the running container.
 If it is not provided, it doesn't SOFT-EXIT, but rather continues anyways.
 (Default=`y`)